dmd2222/otp-receiver/README.md

 A lightweight UDP-based tool that receives SMS codes and messages over the local network, decrypts them, and displays them clearly.
 Features balloon notifications, pop-ups, and real-time logging.
 Compatible with smartphones using MacroDroid or other similar apps.

 ## Features
-Receives OTPs and messages via UDP from mobile devices Displays messages in a list with timestamp
+- Receives OTPs and messages via UDP from mobile devices
+- Displays messages in a list with timestamp
-Shows balloon notifications and temporary pop-up windows Real-time logging of received messages
+- Shows balloon notifications and temporary pop-up windows
+- Real-time logging of received messages
-Integrates with MacroDroid or similar automation apps Automatic clearing of the message list every 5 minutes Start minimized in the system tray
+- Integrates with MacroDroid or similar automation apps
+- Automatic clearing of the message list every 5 minutes
+- Starts minimized in the system tray

 ## Installation
 ### PC
-Clone or download this repository.
+1. Clone or download this repository.
-Open the setup.exe or OTP-Receiver.exe.
+2. Open `setup.exe` or `OTP-Receiver.exe`.

 ### Android
-Install MacroDroid or similar app.
+1. Install MacroDroid or a similar app
 <a href="https://play.google.com/store/apps/details?id=com.arlosoft.macrodroid&pcampaignid=web_share&aff=marcoschwald.de" target="_blank">App </a>
-Import the "SMS_Code_Copierer_and_LAN_Sharing.macro" macro.
+2. Import the macro `SMS_Code_Copierer_and_LAN_Sharing.macro`